Maintaining Strong Media Relations

 Be Cooperative When Possible

 • There will be times when it's necessary to say no to a journalist, but if it's possible, say yes to the request.
-Journalists face constraints and expectations that differ from commander intent.
+Journalists face constraints and expectations that differ from the commander's intent.
 Being cooperative makes the job easier and contributes to a positive working relationship.

 Rank Messages